htfab/tt-demo-pcb/README.md

 | uio[6]    | GPIO27     | I2C1.scl | SPI1.tx  | UART1.rts|
 | uio[7]    | GPIO28     |          |          |          |

 \* These pins are multiplexed.
-They are connected to the RP2040 when GPIO1 is high.
+They are connected to the RP2 when GPIO1 is high.

 ## Removing the ASIC breakout board

-Be careful removing the breakout board, it's easy to bend the pins or hurt yourself.

-* Lever the breakout board up 1mm at a time by inserting a pen or other lever under the board and gently pressing,
-* Keep swapping sides, to evenly push the carrier board away from the demo board.

-These [levers](pcb_extractor.stl) can be 3D printed and make it easier.
-This [video](https://discord.com/channels/1009193568256135208/1011201396659474432/1260876742730448907) shows them in use.
+With the [Hirose DF12 Series](https://www.hirose.com/product/series/DF12) connectors now in use, removing breakouts from demoboards should be much more straightforward:

+* Insert a finger on opposite diagonals (top left, bottom right)
+* Gently pry upwards until the breakout pops off.

-There are arrows indicating areas that are relatively component-free to assist with placing the levers.
+There are markings indicating where the actually connectors are placed, on the underside, on the breakouts.

 ## License